ivanrichmond/hello/README.md

 3. Login Page: users login with username and password.  **MOCK-UP DONE**
 4. Error Page: display meaningful errors.  **DONE PRELIMINARY**
 5. Rerouting of User Settings to Login for non-logged in user. **DONE**
+6. Technical debt.
 ## Technical Debt
 1. Put /admin under admin privs, so that only someone logged in as an admin can get to it.
-2. `<Admin>` has several components directly out of Semantic UI.
+2. Several components use components directly out of Semantic UI.
 Pull these out and put them under wrappers, then use the wrappers, so that I can be almost totally independent of SUI.
 That way, if I decide to change CSS libraries, I can easily change just these libraries. **PARTIALLY DONE**
     a.
 Simple ones are wrapped.
     b.
 SUI components that have sub-components, like Form, are trickier, because they need subcomponents wrapped, like Form.Input --> AppForm.Input.

-### React Router 6

-* In `router`, need to add fetch `/api` back in.
+3. In AuthProvider, change `user` to something like `currentUser`.
+4. In AuthProvider, consider not using `useMemo` or else use `useMemo` in NoticeProvider, so that they're consistent.

 ### Monorepo'ish architecture